Discover the 30 must-read books every Christian should read recommended by Chad Harrington, in perfect reading order for maximum impact.

 1. A book of the Bible in one sitting without chapter or verse divisions

 I’m often surprised by the scriptural illiteracy I witness among many Christians.
-So if you find yourself disengaged with Scripture, here’s my recommendation to fan fuel to your fire.
+So if you find yourself disengaged with Scripture, here’s my recommendation to add fuel to your fire.
 Start by reading one book of the Bible straight through in one sitting—and read it without headers or chapter or verse divisions, just straight text.
 You can do this with the book of Ephesians through Bible Gateway here, for example.
+Just click on the gear icon, and deselect “Verse Numbers” and “Headings.”
 I remember the first time I did this with Paul’s letter to the Romans.
 As a result, I was able to see his main point more clearly than ever.

 2. A book from The Chronicles of Narnia series by C.S.
 Lewis